heig-vd-dai-course/heig-vd-dai-course/05-java-ios/COURSE_MATERIAL.md

 console.

-Open the `BinaryBufferWriteFileExample.java` file in the `05-java-ios` directory to see how to write binary data with a buffer.
+Open the `BinaryBufferWriteFileExample.java` file in the `05-java-ios` directory to see how to write binary data with buffers.

 Here are the changes between the `BinaryWriteFileExample.java` file and the `BinaryBufferWriteFileExample.java` file: